ricab/scope_guard/README.md

 While usage is meant to be mostly intuitive, documentation going into more detail can be found below, along with the rationale for some of the design decisions.
 I hope they make sense, but my opinions are not set in stone.
-In any case, I welcome bug reports and improvement suggestions.
+I welcome bug reports and improvement suggestions.

 ### Type deduction and SFINAE